ksylvan/mcp/README.md

 claude mcp list
 ```

-You should see entries named `github` and/or `ref`.
-Then in the editor, ask Claude to list a repository file (GitHub) or use a ref-tools command to confirm connectivity.
+You should see entries named `asana`, `github_enterprise`, `github_public`, `ref`, etc. Then in the editor, ask Claude to list a repository file (GitHub), search Asana tasks, or use a ref-tools command to confirm connectivity.

 ---